-Climate change adaptation and resilience
+Climate change mitigation, adaptation and city resilience

 Urban planning and environmental design